Home Cruise lines Princess Cruises South America Sapphire Princess Los Angeles Sunday, November 16, 2025

 Los Angeles

-Discover the Magic of Los Angeles: A Vibrant City of Dreams
+Los Angeles: The City of Dreams and Opportunities

-Embark on an Unforgettable Cruise from Los Angeles
+Discover the Best of California on Board a Cruise from Los Angeles

 Manzanillo